Griff2325/TrafficProject/README.md

 # US Traffic Accident Analysis Project

 This project analyzes US traffic accident data to identify patterns, correlations, and insights related to the **severity** of accidents.
 The primary goal is to build and interpret a machine learning model that predicts accident severity (levels 1-4) based on various temporal, geographical, weather, and road conditions.
+Additionally, Exploratory Data Analysis will be used to identify times of the year, week, and day that accidents are most prevelent as well as most severe.

+Note that this project was initially run through Jetstream2 on the flavor g3.large; results may be much slower if run on a local machine.

 ## Project Structure